wevm/webauthn-p256/src/README.md

 </p>

 > [!WARNING]
-> Work in progress.
+> This package is currently in development.
+It can be installed at `npm i webauthn-p256@main`.
 Use at your own risk.

 ## Table of Contents